dustlang/rust/src/doc/unstable-book/src/language-features/doc-spotlight.md

 The `doc_spotlight` feature allows the use of the `spotlight` parameter to the `#[doc]` attribute, to "spotlight" a specific trait on the return values of functions.
-Adding a `#[doc(spotlight)]` attribute to a trait definition will make rustdoc print extra information for functions which return a type that implements that trait.
+Adding a `#[doc(spotlight)]` attribute to a trait definition will make dustdoc print extra information for functions which return a type that implements that trait.
 For example, this attribute is applied to the `Iterator`, `io::Read`, `io::Write`, and `Future` traits in the standard library.